TheTallJerry/CSC494/README.md

 Simple docker app with a NodeJS container and a PostgreSQL container.
 Use VSCode with dev containers and docker plugin.
 Recommend Rainbow CSV for highlighting csv files.

-To start development, run `docker compose build nodejs-app` then `docker compose up --force-recreate -d`.
+To start development, run `docker compose build nodejs-app` then `docker compose up -d`.

 ### NodeJS